BTS Part 3 — The Empire That Never Sleeps: Domination

 Guinness World Records Hall of Fame — 2022

-- Most Twitter engagements
+- Most Twitter engagements for a music group

-🌍 Beyond Music: The UN Speeches
+🌍 Beyond Music: The UN Appearances

 2018 — “Speak Yourself”

-2020 — Hope During COVID
+2020 — A Message During COVID

 2021 — Presidential Envoys